Ariel Investments

 Risk Level:

 Ariel Investments integrates ESG into all its business practices.
-It “formally expanded ESG integration to all [its] assets under management.”
+From its 2023 ESG Report: “formally expanded ESG integration to all [its] assets under management.”
 (1).
 The company is a signatory of the Principles for Responsible Investment, incorporating ESG issues into investment analysis, decision-making, and other business practices (2)(3).
-However, the company has not publicly canceled business relationships based on political views or religious beliefs (4).
+However, Ariel Investments has not canceled customers, suppliers, or vendors based on political views or religious beliefs (4).

 Criteria: